Dillian Whyte: Whyte vs. Helenius

-Career from 2018

 Whyte vs. Browne

 On 11 January 2018, a fight between Whyte and Lucas Browne (25–0, 22 KOs) was finally made, to take place at The O2 Arena in London on 24 March.
 Whyte's WBC Silver title would be at stake.
 Speaking of the fight, Whyte said, "I can't wait, I hate Lucas Browne and I want to hurt him.
 He's said some nasty things and he's going to have to pay for them."
 Whyte hit Browne with a hard left hook to the head in the round six to knock him unconscious, winning the fight.
 There was no count made and the fight was waved off immediately with ringside doctors attending to Browne before giving him oxygen.
 The fight was officially stopped at 37 seconds of the round.
 Browne's face was cut and badly swollen from the clean shots landed from Whyte.
 Browne left himself open most of the time and tried switching stances after a few rounds.
 Browne suffered a cut over his left eye in round three, which got worse with each round.
 Whyte then bloodied Browne's nose in round five.
 After the fight, Browne was stretchered from the ring and taken to a nearby hospital for precaution.
 In the post-fight interview, Whyte called out WBC champion Deontay Wilder for a fight in June 2018.
 Promoter Eddie Hearn said, "I hope the WBC make Dillian mandatory now, the fight is there for Deontay Wilder in June.
 We have to force the shot and after that performance, he deserves the shot."
 Hearn stated there could be a possibility that the WBC order a final eliminator between Whyte and Dominic Breazeale.